geekrelief/gdnim/README.md

 When a component is compiled it generates a nativescript file (gdns), scene file (tscn), and a library file (safe dll).
-If the godot editor is in focuse with the project opened the safe dll cannot be copied to the hot dll path.
+If the godot editor is in focus with the project opened the safe dll cannot be copied to the hot dll path.

 When the project application is running, update and build the components.
 Watcher will check if safe dll is newer than hot dll and start a reload if so.

-The godot-nim library has been customized to use new gc ARC and removes cruft code pre nim 1.0.
+The godot-nim library has been customized to use new gc ARC and removes cruft code to support nim pre gc:arc/orc.
 Use the build script to generate the godotapi into the deps folder.

 Gdnim, and the godot-nim bindings are built against nim's devel branch.